RhuthK/Database-Management-Essentials/README.md

 # Database-Management-Essentials
 Assignments of Coursera Course "Database Management Essentials".
-The documents contain spelling mistakes. 🤗

 Assignments:

 Week 1: Introduction to Databases and DBMSs; Nothing to commit

 Week 2: Relational Data Model and the CREATE TABLE Statement;